borntofrappe/react-practice/02 - React Podcast App/README.md

 ## Development

+The projects I want to create in this series are centered around React.
+With this in mind I will create React-powered applications.
+That holds true, but this does not prevent me from learning and practicing with concepts only tangentially related to the framework.
+This is clear in the notes which follow, but I just wanted to stress the change in perspective.

+This react series is about learning and improving my React skills, but most importantly is about:

+- **learning** something new and captivating;

+- **practicing** something I'm starting to get;

+- **mastering** something I think I understand.

+### Pre React

+> lessons learned having fun with JavaScript

+In approaching the project, I decided to develop one feature at a time, and to start with plain ol' vanilla JavaScript.
+I took it rather far, and the effort is stored in the **UX Podcast** app folder of this very project.
+In the same path you find also a **UI Podcast** folder, detailing the design that went into the application, and a **RSS Feed** folder, in which I used the `fetch` method and experimented with a `DOMParser` as to find the information ultimately detailed in the application.

+In this last effort, I also discovered how the `http` URL, referenced in the [freeCodeCamp podcast page](https://freecodecamp.libsyn.com/) is unsecure and how freeCodeCamp actually provides a secure option simply changing the prefix to `https`.

-### UI & UX
+### React

-The react-based project needs to manage information from an RSS Feed.
-However, this information needs to be showcased somewhere.
-This is why I decided to spent an entire coding session (and a half) creating a UI for the application.
-Ultimately I think it'll have to change, to accommodate for more functionalities (speed rate, hello?), but it is a good starting point.
-Solid foundations.

-The UI can be found in the **UI Podcast App** folder.
-Beside this one, **UX Podcast App** contains the same UI, with a bit of JavaScript to use hard coded values in a half-functioning prototype.

-## Lessons Learned

-In which I detailed those concepts I learned about React which are connected to the library, but not strictly the project at hand.
+> lessons learned developing the React application

-### Render Props
+#### React Render Props

-With this new project I want to fix a deficiency I have in my React portfolio: understanding _render props_.
+With this new project I want to fix one of the deficiencies I have with React, namely _render props_.
 I heard the term thrown around here and there, I caught a glimpse of one instance and seemed to grasp the basics, but I want to really dive into the pattern and understand it.
 Starting with the [docs](https://reactjs.org/), but mostly considering [this series @leveluptuts](https://www.youtube.com/watch?v=x5oiX93DeHA&list=PLLnpHn493BHGTMs2UmaPUG6Lu3dHrqryY&index=2).

 Render props seems to be an efficient way to create _reusable_ components.
 Like a toggle component which can be used with different content to be toggled.

 Scott gives the example of such a toggle component.
 Starting with the easiest implementation, and progressing in increments.

-#### Normal Toggle Component
+##### Normal Toggle Component

 1. create a component with its own state and structure: